1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 ### macOS Monterey support
-- macOS Monterey support is present (you should update every kext to the `master` version) and for the SMBIOS you can choose to boot with `iMac15,1` but you'll need to add `-no_compat_check` since it is now unsupported on macOS 12.
+- macOS Monterey support is present (you should update every kext to the `master` version, check [this](https://dortania.github.io/builds) out on how to do that) and for the SMBIOS you can choose to boot with `iMac15,1` but you'll need to add `-no_compat_check` since it is now unsupported on macOS 12.
 However, if you created the USB with `createinstallmedia` you are able to install macOS 12 with just the boot-argument mentioned before.
 If you want to skip that and install though `macOS recovery` with the folder `com.apple.recovery.boot` then you should use a different SMBIOS, `iMac16,1`.
 Performance is the same, tested with Geekbench and others.

 ### Serial numbers info